-An Evolutionary Risk Basis for Differential Treatment of Gains and Losses
+An Information-based Model for the Differential Treatment of Gains and Losses

 Keywords: Evolutionary economics, financial accounting, conservatism, prospect theory, game theory

 Suggested Citation: Suggested Citation